stringandstickytape/MaxsAiStudio/README.md

 - Click the "Start Recording" button to begin audio recording.
 - Speak your message.
-- Click "Stop Recording" to end the recording and transcribe it to text.
+- Click "Stop Recording" to end the recording and automatically transcribe it to text using Whisper.
+- The transcribed text will be added to the input area.

 ### 7. Image Input